Resident's Guide to the Village Budget

 As depicted in the graphic below, work on the annual budget begins with staff’s review of capital and infrastructure needs, circulation and evaluation of a fee survey, development of a financial forecast and scheduling of a public hearing to consider the proposed tax levy ordinance for the coming year.
 Staff summarizes findings into reports, which are reviewed by the Finance Committee and considered in accordance with financial policies and other critical documents, as the Village’s annual spending plan is drafted.
 Such documents are included within the budget for reference.
 Feedback from each step, including the budget workshops to review the draft budget, is incorporated into the final budget document.

-Stub Year 2020 Budget Overview
+Calendar Year 2022 Budget Overview

-Stub Year 2020 Budget highlights include:
+Calendar Year 2022 Budget highlights include: